drzhelnov/drzhelnov.github.io/usmle/tcom.md

 Understands use and interpretation of statistical principles and measures of association.

-### Application of Information from Studies or Other Written Material to Patient Care
+### Application of Information from Studies or Other Written Material to Patient Care - BOTH STEPS

 **Is able to make decisions about patient care based on results of study or other written materials**

-### Principles of Research Ethics and Regulatory Issues
+### Principles of Research Ethics and Regulatory Issues - BOTH STEPS

 **Understands the principles of research ethics and regulatory issues**